UPDATED: May 21, 2020

 Avoid posting exact dates and locations and your virtual worlds of social media and home insurance claims should have no problem coexisting even when they collide.

 How Insurers Are Using Social Media Now

 Fortunately, there is currently no indication that you’ll need to give up your social media account information to your insurance company any time soon.

-There have been instances of people attempting to commit insurance fraud but were thwarted due to their social media posts.
-Since insurance fraud raises premiums, it’s a good thing to be prevented.
+There have been instances of people attempting to commit insurance fraud who were thwarted due to their social media posts.
+Since insurance fraud raises rates, it’s a good thing to be prevented.

 Tips to Protect Yourself

 There’s no need to fear that you’ll get a letter from your insurance company saying that your policy has been cancelled due to something you said or did on a social media account.

 This way if there is anything that could be misinterpreted on your profile, you won’t have to worry about an insurer seeing it since your profile is only viewable by friends.